2022 Drive for the Cure 250: Background

 Since 2018, deviating from past NASCAR events at Charlotte, the race will utilize a road course configuration of Charlotte Motor Speedway, promoted and trademarked as the "Roval".
 The course is 2.280 mi in length and features 17 turns, utilizing the infield road course and portions of the oval track.

 During July 2018 tests on the road course, concerns were raised over drivers "cheating" the backstretch chicane on the course.
 The chicanes were modified with additional tire barriers and rumble strips in order to encourage drivers to properly drive through them, and NASCAR will enforce drive-through penalties on drivers who illegally "short-cut" parts of the course.
 The chicanes will not be used during restarts.
 In the summer of 2019, the bus stop on the backstretch was changed and deepened, becoming a permanent part of the circuit, compared to the previous year where it was improvised.

-If a driver fails to legally make the backstretch bus stop, the driver must skip the frontstretch chicane and make a complete stop by the dotted line on the exit before being allowed to continue.
-A driver who misses the frontstretch chicane must stop before the exit.
+If a driver fails to legally make the backstretch bus stop, they must skip the front-stretch chicane and make a complete stop by the dotted line on the exit, before being allowed to continue.
+A driver who misses the front-stretch chicane, must also stop before the exit.